cf-sewe/cplace-cssc-operator/README.md

 This service is called Operator and is responsible for managing cplace instance deployments for a specific environment via GIT and a RESTful API.
 One instance of the operator is responsible for one environment.
-There are several environment types (stacks): Docker Swarm, Nomad, and Kubernetes.
+Docker Swarm is used as the backing cplace container orchestration system.

 The operator configuration is loaded from the OS environment variables or a `.env` file.
 One environment contains cplace instances, that are managed by the operator.
 The cplace instances are defined in a GIT repository, with one YAML file per instance.

-When the Operator starts, it will initialize the connection to the environment using the connection data specified in the env configuration.
+When the Operator starts, it initializes the connection to the environment using the connection data specified in the env configuration.
 It also starts a background worker that checks the GIT repository for instance definitions (including their configuration) and applies them to the environment regularly.

 Then it initializes the gin framework HTTP routes for environment and instance management.